jamesnet214/docs/devncore/develop/apps.md

-<h1>What if the WPF developer made a famous program?</h1>
+<h1>What if the WPF developer remade existing famous programs?</h1>
 <div class="desc">
-    <div class="head-text">How would it feel if a WPF developer created a famous program that wasn't made with WPF?
+    <div class="head-text">How would it feel if a WPF developer remade existing famous programs that wasn't made with WPF?
 Check out these programs now, which are based on the elegant programming of WPF and C#.
-And of course it's open source.</div>
+And of course, all of our programs are open source.</div>
 </div>
 <ul class="applist">
     <li>